 This section provides information on the proper use of a number of products that contain alglucosidase alfa.
 It may not be specific to Lumizyme.
 Please read with care.

 This medicine must be given slowly, so the needle will remain in place for a few hours.
-You may also receive medicines to help prevent possible allergic reactions to the injection.
+You or your child may also receive medicines to help prevent possible allergic reactions to the injection.

 Precautions While Using Lumizyme

 It is very important that your doctor check the progress of you or your child at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 This medicine may cause chest pain, fever, chills, itching, hives or a rash, a fast heartbeat, flushing of the face, dizziness, fainting, or lightheadedness, trouble breathing, or swelling of the face, tongue, and throat within a few hours after it is given.
 Check with your doctor or nurse right away if you or your child have any of these symptoms.